 Fortunately, there are several ways to verify your current WordPress version.
 You can even find this information on a third-party site.
 By carefully monitoring this number, you can avoid bugs, conflicts, incompatibilities, and even serious security threats.

-In this post, we’ll discuss why you may want to keep an eye on your current WordPress version.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll discuss why you may want to keep an eye on your current WordPress version.
 Then we’ll share five ways to retrieve this important piece of information.
 Let’s get started!

 Why You May Want to Check Your Current WordPress Version